What Is a Subject Matter Expert? A Career Guide

 Subject matter expert jobs

 A variety of professionals have job duties and responsibilities similar to those of a subject matter expert.
-Explore four related job titles and their average annual salaries.
+Explore four related job titles and potential salaries.

 1. Business analysts

-Business analysts work with companies to assess their current processes and identify areas for improvement to overcome challenges and achieve company goals.
+Business analysts collaborate with companies to evaluate their existing processes and pinpoint areas for improvement, enabling them to overcome challenges and achieve their company goals.
 Some typical tasks include using SQL to analyze data, understanding business strategies, and using tools for data visualization.

 2. Management consultants

-Management consultants help organizations improve business performance by analyzing information, identifying risks, and solving problems.
-They focus on three areas: project management, in-depth analysis of business goals, and expertise in business domains like talent management, marketing, and organization restructuring.
+Management consultants assist organizations in enhancing their business performance by analyzing data, identifying potential risks, and resolving issues.
+They focus on three areas: project management, in-depth analysis of business goals, and expertise in business domains, such as talent management, marketing, and organizational restructuring.

 3. Project managers